 “Let Dad enjoy some midnight infant bonding,” he said, “while he delivers a dose or two of cow’s milk protein.”

-Dr.Sharron Bransburg Zabary, an International Board Certified Lactation Consultant and researcher in the field of the immune system at Tel Aviv University, read and responded to the study.
-In an article on the Israeli site Walla, she points out flaws in the study’s data and methodology, and explains why its conclusions were so irresponsible.
+Dr.Sharron Bransburg-Zabary, an International Board Certified Lactation Consultant and researcher in the field of the immune system at Tel Aviv University, read and responded to the study.
+In an article on the Israeli site Walla, Bransburg-Zabary points out flaws in the study’s data and methodology, and explains why its conclusions were so irresponsible.

 The article looked at 13,000 births and analyzed data regarding the introduction of cow’s milk formula and subsequent dairy allergy.
 The data showed that only 0.5% of babies are allergic to cow’s milk, a much lower number than the one to three percent allergy rate reported in medical literature.

-Below is my summary of Zabary’s main points:
+Below is my summary of Bransburg-Zabary’s main points:

-- The study is retrospective, based on self-reporting by the mothers weeks and months after the fact.
-Mothers needed to tell the researchers the date when the baby was first exposed to cow’s milk, and report on any allergic symptoms that occurred within a few days of the exposure.
+- The study is retrospective, based on self-reporting by mothers, which took place weeks and months after the fact.
+Mothers needed to tell the researchers the date on which the baby was first exposed to cow’s milk, and report on any allergic symptoms that occurred within a few days of the exposure.
 Data gathered from this type of study is always suspect, even more so here because the period after birth is so intense.
-Relying on post-partum mothers to report on allergy symptoms means that many milk allergies were likely missed, explaining the relatively low incidence of dairy allergy among the infants studied.
+Relying on post-partum mothers to report allergy symptom means that many milk allergies were likely missed, explaining the unusually low incidence of dairy allergy among the infants studied.

 - The study discarded data about exposure to cow’s milk formula in the hospital after birth.
 [MiI: The most recent data showed that 70% of Israeli babies receive formula in the hospital.]
-Babies who have received formula are no longer exclusively breastfeeding.
+Babies who have received formula are no longer exclusively breastfeeding, yet the study did not account for those babies.

 - No correlation was found with known factors in the literature that increase the rate of dairy allergy.
-Factors include gender, birth by cesarean section, and genetics.
+These factors include gender, birth by cesarean section, and genetics.

 - The study was funded, in part, by the Israel Milk Council.
 Anyone who markets cow’s milk has an interest in discouraging breastfeeding.

-The researchers chose to ignore these dangers and recommend, in an irresponsible way, early exposure to cow’s milk that can damage babies’ health of babies.
-They chose to directly influence the public, in an indefensible way, by bypassing instructions of the health ministry entrusted with public health (perhaps knowing that the study would not pass this test) and whose dietary recommendations for infants contradict the study’s conclusions.
+The researchers chose to ignore these dangers and recommend, in an irresponsible way, early exposure to cow’s milk that can damage babies’ health.
+They chose to directly influence the public, in an indefensible way, by bypassing the instructions of the health ministry entrusted with public health (perhaps knowing that the study would not pass this test) and whose dietary recommendations for infants contradict the study’s conclusions.

 The cynical use researchers made of children’s health should concern health authorities in Israel.
 The study was funded by the “milk council” and one can only ask whether this study was motivated by financial interests.
 Is the health of our children up for grabs?
 Because it can’t be that a lone study concerned with only one risk with a very low incidence will lead to a harmful change in the way babies are fed.